-See more: Pros and Cons of studying in Europe
+See more: Pros and Cons of Studying in Europe

 The educational system in Turkey

-I will share some information about the education in Turkey while explaining it I will mainly focus on the education system in Middle East Technical University (METU).
+I will share some information about education in Turkey while explaining it I will mainly focus on the education system at Middle East Technical University (METU).
 Turkey has a strict way of education I would say.
 If you want to become a successful student, you have to sweat a bit.
 The university in which I studied was one of the best universities in Turkey and consequently, students studying there were highly competitive.
 The evaluation systems also varied from one course to another, and some of them were evaluated based on the average range system (grading relative to the average), which increases competition among students.

-See more: Top 10 Reasons to Choose Canada for Higher education
+See more: Top 10 Reasons to Choose Canada for Higher Education

 Experience of living in Turkey